 By land, you can stay at lodges and do open-truck, safari game-drives, or you could stay at a lodge where boat is your main form of safari transportation.
 Then there is also the option to adventure into the African bush with your ranger on foot to learn about the plants, trees, animal tracks and smaller, but equally important insects and amphibians that you don’t encounter from your truck.

-You can take a safari in many countries in Africa and each have their own special, unique features, but I for one, am a fan of Botswana for its beauty, its waters and its unwavering commitment to protecting the flora and fauna, which in turn help protect our earth as a whole.
+You can take a safari in many countries in Africa and each has its own special, unique features, but I for one, am a fan of Botswana for its beauty, its waters and its unwavering commitment to protecting the flora and fauna, which in turn help protect our earth as a whole.
 It’s all intertwined.
 We only have one Mother Earth.